kvietmeier/vagrant/virtualbox/centos/README.md

 **Network: Interface Configuration**<br/>
 In this section you define private networks and setup port forwarding.<br/>
 If we install/configure nginx we will need ports 80 and 8080 forwarded.<br/>
-I am using 2250 for SSH bwecause I have a few Vagrant environments and I want to avoid conflicts
+I am using 2250 for SSH because I have a few Vagrant environments and I want to avoid conflicts
 ```ruby
   ###------- Network setup section - not Provider specific
   # You can create additional private networks which are configured as host-only networks by the Provider